 Frequently Asked Questions

-What are your hours?
+What are your HOURS?

 Office hours are Monday through Friday, 8am to 5pm:

-15-minute no-cost consultations are available 9:30am, 12:30pm, and 3:30pm.
+15-minute no-cost consultations are available Monday through Friday by appointment.

-Do you offer no-cost consultations?
+Do you offer NO-COST CONSULTATIONS?

 Yes!
 I offer a 15-minute no-cost consultation, available in-person or via telehealth.
 This is an opportunity to meet, ask questions, and learn more about the psychotherapy process at Hearts at Home Counseling.